Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Anatomy of Ponzi schemes

-\item[array-based pyramid schemes] refund users in order of arrival.
-Generally, the schemes in this category promise to multiply the investment by a pre-specified factor.
-A user can redeem her multiplied investment when enough money is gathered from the users who later on join the scheme.
-We show in~\Cref{ex:array-ponzi} an archetypal array-based pyramid scheme which is very close, \eg, to \code{Doubler1}.
-To join the scheme, a user sends \code{msg.amount} ether to the contract, hence triggering the fallback function at line~\lineno{14}.
-The contract requires a minimum fee of 1 ether: if \code{msg.amount} is below this minimum, the user is rejected (line~\lineno{15}), otherwise, her address is inserted in the array (line~\lineno{17}), and the array length is incremented \footnote{In Solidity, \href{http://solidity.readthedocs.io/en/develop/types.html\#members}{dynamic arrays} can be resized by changing the \code{length} member.}.
-The contract sends 10\% of the received amount to its owner (line~\lineno{20}), and with the remaining ether, it tries to pay back some previous users.
-If the \code{balance} is enough to pay the user in the array at position \code{paying}, then the contract sends to the user her investment multiplied by 2 (lines~\lineno{23}).
-After that, the contract tries to pay the next user in the array, and so on until the balance is enough.
-In this scheme, if a user gets some money, she knows exactly how much it is, and that amount is proportional to what she has invested.
-However, she must wait that all the users before her have redeemed their share.
+We show in~\Cref{ex:chain-shaped} an archetypal chain-shaped scheme, which doubles the investment of each user.
+To join the scheme, a user sends \code{msg.amount} \ether to the contract, hence triggering the fallback function (line~\lineno{14}).
+The contract requires a minimum fee of $1$\ether: if \code{msg.amount} is below this minimum, the user is rejected (line~\lineno{15}); otherwise, her address is added to the array (line~\lineno{17}), and the array length is incremented \footnote{In Solidity, \href{http://solidity.readthedocs.io/en/develop/types.html\#members}{dynamic arrays} can be resized by changing the \code{length} member.}.
+The contract owner retains 10\% of the investment (line~\lineno{22}).
+With the remaining funds, the contract tries to pay back the previous users.
+If the \code{balance} is enough to pay the user at index \code{paying}, the contract pays the user her investment multiplied by 2 (line~\lineno{25}).
+After that, the contract tries to pay the next user, and so on until the balance is enough.